Home

 You are the driver, the decision-maker.
 Your results are due to you.

-How do you improve your level of trading psychology?
+How do you increase your understanding of trading psychology?
 That is up to you.
 Self-control is an inner game.
 The profit in your trading game is a result of your inner world.
-Check out some of the inner game books by T. Harv Eker and Robert Kiyosaki reviewed in this website and look for ways to improve your discipline.
+Check out some of the inner game books by T. Harv Eker and Robert Kiyosaki reviewed on the self help pages.